cbk914/DCABot/README.md

 * How many days are left based on the weekly configuration
 * The local (SSH) IP address

-The `BotStats` class makes it simple to write other monitor programs such as for the Inky wHAT or the terminal.
+The `BotStats` class in `src/BotStats.py` makes it simple to write other monitor programs such as for the Inky wHAT or the terminal.

 ## Installation
 The bot uses the `krakenex` Kraken API.
 The monitor uses the `inky` and `Pillow` packages.
 Install all by running `pip3 install -r requirements.txt` in the root directory of the repo.